nd1012/wan24-Crypto-BC/src/wan24-Crypto-BC/README.md

 be GPL licensed.
 This algorithm may be included in a separate package which is licensed using the GPL license (to avoid misunderstandings) in the future.

+**NOTE**: SPHINCS+ and NTRUEncrypt key serialization uses a custom serializer at present, which will change in the future, as soon as Bouncy Castle implemented a (working) serializer (again).
+This change will require a manual key conversion from the current serialization format.

 ## How to get it

 This library is available as